pytorch/tutorials/intermediate_source/FSDP_tutorial.rst

     )
  )

-Following is the peak memory usage from FSDP MNIST training on g4dn.12.xlarge AWS EC2 instance with 4 gpus captured from Pytorch Profiler.
+Following is the peak memory usage from FSDP MNIST training on g4dn.12.xlarge AWS EC2 instance with 4 gpus captured from PyTorch Profiler.

 .. figure:: /_static/img/distributed/FSDP_memory.gif